‘Orange Is The New Black’ Season 6 Gets July Premiere Date

 — Lea DeLaria (@realleadelaria) May 8, 2018

 Many relationships hang in the balance as the women’s future is now unknown and “normal” has gone out the door.
-The Season 5 finale was emotional was in the fact that it brought these women together, even the ones who didn’t normally get along.
+The Season 5 finale was emotional in the fact that it brought these women together, even the ones who didn’t normally get along.

-Series creator and showrunner, Jenji Kohan struck a deal with Netflix after the streaming service renewed the series ahead of Season 4 to run till Season 7, keeping her as the showrunner until then.
-Since the show first premiered in 2013, Orange Is the New Balck has been nominated for countless awards, including Emmys and Golden Globes
+Series creator and showrunner Jenji Kohan struck a deal with Netflix after the streaming service renewed the series ahead of Season 4 to run through Season 7, keeping her as the showrunner until then.
+Since the show first premiered in 2013, Orange Is the New Black has been nominated for countless awards, including Emmys and Golden Globes

 You can watch or re-watch the entire series up to Season 5 on Netflix just in time for the Season 6 release.